JHenzi/OrcaRewardDashboard/README.md

 - The `.gitignore` file is configured to exclude sensitive files
 - Keep your API keys secure and rotate them regularly

+## 🌟 Star This Repo!

+**If you find this project useful, please give it a star!** Your support helps us:
+- 📈 Track project interest and prioritize features
+- 🤝 Build a community of traders and developers
+- 🚀 Continue improving the platform with new features
+- 📚 Share knowledge about AI trading systems

+**We're building something special** - a production-ready AI trading intelligence platform that's open source and fully documented.
+Every star helps us reach more people who can benefit from this tool!

 ## Contributing

+We welcome contributions!
+Whether it's:
+- 🐛 Bug fixes
+- ✨ New features
+- 📝 Documentation improvements
+- 🧪 Testing and validation
+- 💡 Ideas and suggestions

+**How to Contribute:**
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test your changes
 5. Submit a pull request

+**Areas We'd Love Help With:**
+- Additional technical indicators
+- News feed sources
+- UI/UX improvements
+- Performance optimizations
+- Documentation enhancements
+- Testing and validation

 ## License